 Air Fryer Hard Boiled Eggs

 You can, but you really don’t need to!
 All my air fryers held the eggs perfectly fine and none of them cracked at all.

 I don’t recommend freezing boiled eggs.
-I found once they were thawed, the whites were rubbery and the yolks crumbled.
+I found that once they were thawed, the whites were rubbery and the yolks crumbled.

-Place leftover (unpeeled) eggs in an airtight container and keep in the fridge for up to one week.
+Place leftover (unpeeled) eggs in an airtight container and keep them in the fridge for up to one week.
 If the eggs are peeled, I suggest enjoying them within 4 days.

+Air Fryer Hard Boiled Eggs